6 Application Security Best Practices

-Every day that a web application is anything less than ‘fully secure’ is a day for a potential data breach.
+Every day that an application is anything less than ‘fully secure’ is a day for a potential data breach.
 Consumer data, sensitive business information, monetary transactions, and business reputation; everything is at stake.

 Thanks to the enthusiastic media coverage on data breaches in 2016, business owners understand the risks and are prepared to take action this year.
 But, where should they start?
-Should they focus on finding security vulnerabilities in existing applications or invest in web application security best practices for Software Development Life Cycle (SDLC)?
+Should they focus on finding security vulnerabilities in existing applications or invest in application security best practices for Software Development Life Cycle (SDLC)?

 Our security analysts bring you a complete blueprint for best practices in application security.
 Before you start, take a look at vulnerabilities in your web applications with an AppTrana Free Website Scan.

 Businesses must keep up with the exponential growth in customer demands.
 New applications, customer portals, simplified payment solutions, marketing integrations, and other activities happen at lightning speeds.
 As a result, the organized approach is not really a priority.